 Getting a good night's sleep can leave you feeling rested and refreshed, and is absolutely vital for maintaining good health.
 Not getting enough sleep is linked to all sorts of health problems, including cardiovascular disease and diabetes.
 Yet some people constantly struggle with getting the rest they need, and the more we learn about sleep, the more we realize how little we really know.

-People often wonder how much sleep a person really needs at night to get the maximum benefit.
+People often wonder about the amount of sleep needed at night to get the maximum benefit.
 Many studies and numerous experts have weighed in on this subject, and the conclusion is that there is no easy answer or magic number.
 Since everyone's body is different and no one really fits a typical mold, the number varies from individual to individual.

 There are many factors involved in determining the correct amount of sleep you need, including your age and overall general health.
 But even among people who are the in the same age group, one could feel perfectly rested and refreshed after 7 hours of sleep while another person needs 9 hours to get the same feeling.